PRODUCT DESIGNER

 Improving Mobile Navigation

-Mobile navigation presented unique challenges due to screen size constraints and layered navigation complexity.
-The redesign focused on simplifying department browsing while improving usability and findability.
+Mobile navigation presented unique challenges due to screen size constraints and the current layered navigation design.
+The redesign focused on simplifying department browsing by creating a clear distinction between L1, L2, and L3 categories while improving usability and findability.

 Design improvements